GET STARTED

 Ask yourself: How is the cost of this problem impacting the business’s ability to meet its revenue goals?
 How much time and money is being wasted because of this problem?
 How much could we save each year by taking action?

 By quantifying certain aspects into dollar figures, HR professionals can drive home the potential savings.
 Again, use external research or tools such as ROI calculators to estimate the cost benefit to the business.
-Try the ELMO Recruitment ROI calculator to see how much time and money you could save.

 3. Take a three-pronged approach